MichaelMCE/SharedVideoMemory/Release/Readme.txt

 To start Video playback, Drag'n'drop a video file on to 'VLC_CaptureServer_3.bat' To start Visualiser only playback, drop a file on to 'VLC_CaptureServer_3_AudioVisualiser.bat'

-Next start the frame client - scmem32/64.exe.
+Next start the frame client - vlc_hidclient32/64.exe.
-A virtual window should appear with current playback video shown, along with something on the G19.

-If all goes well then disable the virtual display.
-Open config.cfg with Notepad.
-Look for [display 2].
-Under this change active=1 to active=0.
-Save.

-Use Taskmanager to remove or stop scmem32/64.exe, when required, once the Virtual display is disabled.
+Use Taskmanager to remove or stop vlc_hidclient32/64.exe, when required